Shrutirawat27/Portfolio/README.md

-# Internship Task 1 – Personal Portfolio Website
+# Personal Portfolio Website

 ## Project Overview
-This project is part of my **Full Stack Web Development Internship (Task 1)**.
-The goal of this task was to build a **personal professional portfolio website** to showcase my skills, projects, and achievements.
+The goal of this project was to build a **personal professional portfolio website** to showcase my skills, projects, and achievements.

 ## Tech Stack